-You can grow peppers indoors but you need to create a micro-environment for them that’s similar to that of a greenhouse.
-Provide enough light and the right temperature, it should be possible to easily grow peppers indoors.
-Peppers grown indoors are usually smaller than peppers grown outside but it’s surprising what can be achieved by using artificial light.
+You can grow peppers indoors but you need to create a micro-environment for them that’s like a greenhouse.
+If you provide enough light and the right temperature, you can grow peppers indoors.
+Peppers grown indoors are usually smaller than peppers grown outside.
+Much can be achieved by using artificial light.

 Growing peppers in the garden adds a touch of class.
 They can add colour when the fruits appear.
 They indicate an appreciation of style.
 Peppers could almost be seen as a fashion-statement.
 We get all of this before we actually include peppers in our favourite dishes.